Poor diagnosis driving global multidrug-resistant TB, WHO warns

 “Earlier and faster diagnosis of all forms of TB is vital,” said WHO director general Margaret Chan as the U.N. health agency published new TB data on Thursday.
 “It improves the chances of people getting the right treatment and being cured, and it helps stop spread of drug-resistant disease.”

-Last year the WHO called for multidrug-resistant tuberculosis (MDR-TB) to be recognized as a public health crisis.
+Last year the WHO called for multidrug-resistant tuberculosis (MDR-TB) to be recognised as a public health crisis.
 It says the contagious, deadly superbug forms of the disease carry “grave consequences for those affected”.

 Treating even regular TB is a long process.
 Patients need to take a cocktail of antibiotics for six months and many fail to complete the treatment.